McKnightA/McKnightA.github.io/README.md

 For the mini-ImageNet dataset, the goal was to classify images of objects from 100 different classes.
 Similar to the Omniglot experiment, MAML was trained on a set of tasks, each corresponding to a different subset of the 100 classes.
 During meta-testing, MAML was tested on new classification problems, where it was fine-tuned on a small number of examples from each new class and evaluated on its ability to classify new images from those classes.
 The performance of MAML was also measured using the classification accuracy metric.

-The performance of MAML was compared to several baseline algorithms, including a regular neural network trained using SGD, a neural network trained using transfer learning, and a few-shot learning algorithm called Matching Networks.
+The performance of MAML was compared to several baseline algorithms.
+For Omniglot, MAML was compared to MANN (no conv), Siamese nets, matching nets, neural statistician, and memory modules.
+For mini-Imagenet, MAML was compared to fine-tuning baseline, nearest neighbor baseline, matching nets, and meta-learner LSTM.
 The authors reported that MAML outperformed these baselines on both the Omniglot and mini-ImageNet datasets, achieving higher classification accuracy and faster adaptation to new classes.

 ### How was MAML evaluated for reinforcement learning tasks?
 MAML was also evaluated on reinforcement with several sets of tasks based off of the simulated continuous control environments in the rllab benchmark suite.
 Specifically, the authors evaluated MAML on two tasks: 2D navigation and locomotion.